Low-energy scattering of the $J/\psi \pi$ and $J/\psi K$ system: Low Energy Scattering of

 \subsection{Multi-gluon exchange mechanism}

-To obtain the $J/\psi {\cal P}$ scattering lengths, we evaluate the $S$-wave scattering amplitude at the corresponding threshold.
-As a first step, we derive the tree-level amplitude for the crossed-channel processes $J/\psi J/\psi \to {\cal P}\bar{\cal P}$ using the diagonalized chiral Lagrangian in Eq.~\eqref{Ldiag}.
-The resulting $S$-wave amplitudes are
+To obtain the $J/\psi {\cal P}$ (${\cal P}=\pi$ or $K$) scattering parameters, we evaluate the $S$-wave scattering amplitude near the corresponding threshold.
+As a first step, we derive the tree-level amplitude for the crossed-channel processes $J/\psi J/\psi \to \bar{\cal P}{\cal P}$ using the diagonalized chiral Lagrangian in Eq.~\eqref{Ldiag}.
+The resulting tree-level amplitude contains only $S$- and $D$-wave components.
+We write it as